container-interop/service-provider/PSR-XX-provider-meta.md

 Puli is EOL by now, but served as proof of concept with regards to the potential for service discovery, whether this be framework-specific, or via a future standard.

-Service discovery (as a feature of the standard) is outside the scope of this PSR.
+Service discovery (as a feature of the standard) is outside the scope of this PSR - a separate PSR could potentially address this in the future.

-TODO ^ does the working group agree with this? should we discuss the addition of an (optional) means of providing service discovery? this could probably be left up to a separate future PSR, and the nothing about the PSR in it's current form depends on service discovery.